‘Los Sures’ Gives Us a Glimpse of South Williamsburg's Roots

 It’s definitely different.
 What happened in Williamsburg is what you see in most other cities in the country.
 The immigrant groups who settled there in the 40s are not there.
 They move away.
 They die.
 It’s also because the socioeconomic situation has changed.
 When I went to film there, it was in the midst of Reaganomics, when support for immigrant groups started to diminish.

-Do you have a particular opinion on the people who have taken over the neighborhood?
+Do you have a particular opinion on the people who have taken over the neighbourhood?

 With any change, there are positive and negative aspects.
 You can’t say that it’s surprising.
-Very often, neighborhoods have to transform.
+Very often, neighbourhoods have to transform.
 That’s the story of most urban centers in the US.
 Nothing remains static.
-It was only natural that as New York City became more expensive, people would look for neighborhoods that had proximity to the city and inexpensive housing.
+It was only natural that as New York City became more expensive, people would look for neighbourhoods that had proximity to the city and inexpensive housing.

 And the negative aspects?